 Taking control of a gummy, you’ll have to duke it out to the death using a variety of weapons as well as your bare candy fists.

 There are also a host of unlockable cosmetics, several different game modes, and multiplayer support for up to 8 players online or locally.

 Platforms: Windows, PS4, Xbox One, Switch, Linux, Mac

 Our final recommendation for wrestling fans is the indie classic Gang Beasts, in which colorfully clumsy contestants partake in a series of physics-driven showdowns.

-Like A Gummy’s Life, the game doesn’t take itself too seriously and functions as a casual beat ‘em up where you and your friends can punch, kick, and launch each other across unique stages.
+Like A Gummy’s Life, the game functions as a casual beat ‘em up where you and your friends can punch, kick, and launch each other across unique stages.

-One level is set in an actual wrestling ring, with other options including a Ferris wheel, construction scaffolding, subway station, and more.
+One level is set in an actual wrestling ring, with other options including a Ferris wheel, construction scaffolding, a subway station, and more.

-Even though the controls can feel rather unpredictable, the character customization is pretty cool and the random hazards are sure to catch you and your friends by surprise.
+Even though the controls can feel unpredictable, the character customization is pretty cool and the random hazards helps shake things up match to match.